Skip to main content

 These problems get worse with every new service, every new team, every new schema.

-Nobody knew it already existed.
+Teams build the same integration because nobody knew it already existed.

 A schema changes without warning.